Keyboards are, after all, made of keys. Cleaning your keyboard is one of the first steps in solving the problem of sticky keys on laptop.

 Start wiping with isopropyl alcohol on a wet microfiber towel or cotton swab.

-The majority of the residue should be removed, however, you might need to revisit problematic areas until the place looks clean.
+Most of the residue should be removed.
+However, you might need to revisit problematic areas until the place looks clean.

 Proceed with the procedure if you have the time to do so.
 Before removing the keys, make careful to snap before and after images of the keys so you can see where to put the correct key.

-Then, all you have to do is slowly and carefully remove each key from your keyboard without rushing.
+Then, you must slowly and carefully remove each key from your keyboard without rushing.

-Before beginning with all of these steps, you can keep pressing the troublesome keys until they start functioning properly.
+Before beginning all these steps, you can keep pressing the troublesome keys until they start functioning properly.
 Apart from this, you can also use the keyboard tester tool.

-This guide should assist you in maintaining a clean keyboard and staying out of problems when working or video gaming.
+This guide should assist you in maintaining a clean keyboard and avoiding problems when working or video gaming.

 But even after doing everything, if it still does not help, kindly consider seeking expert assistance.